-The Weber Basin Water Conservancy District's (District) drinking water supply comes from the Weber River and from several creeks along the Wasatch Front.
+All of the water distributed by Kaysville City is purchased from the Weber Basin Water Conservancy District (WBWCD) and delivered to the City via a large pipeline.
+The WBWCD drinking water supply comes from the Weber River and from several creeks along the Wasatch Front.
 Groundwater, primarily from the Delta Aquifer, is also used to supplement surface water sources.
+Daily sampling and monitoring of treated drinking water is performed by both WBWCD staff and Kaysville City staff.